salimcodes/My-Calculator-App/README.md

 >This is a program that takes input from users - Date of Birth, and using the data and using the datetime function is able to return the number of days the users has spent on the planet.
 >The inputs for the date of birth given in yyyy-mm-dd format.

-# Four Variable Simultaneous Equation Calculator.cpp
->This C-Plus-Plus program can provide solutions to four variable simultaneous equations.
->The program uses the determinants methods to calculate all four variables

 # Delta-Wye Transforms.py
 >This is a program capable of making Delta-Wye/Delta-Star/Node-Mesh transformations.